Copper Is A Metal Or Nonmetal

 The demand for copper has been steadily increasing in recent years, driven by the growth of renewable energy technologies, electric vehicles, and infrastructure development.
 Copper is a crucial component in wind turbines, solar panels, and electric vehicle batteries, making it an essential material for the transition to a sustainable energy future.
 As governments and industries invest in green technologies, the demand for copper is expected to continue to rise.

 According to a report by the International Copper Association, the demand for copper is projected to increase by nearly 40% by 2030.
-This increase in demand is putting pressure on copper mining and production, leading to concerns about resource availability and environmental impact.
+Even so, this increase in demand is putting pressure on copper mining and production, leading to concerns about resource availability and environmental impact.
 Researchers and engineers are exploring new methods for copper extraction and recycling to meet the growing demand while minimizing environmental harm.

 Recycling